cmdalbem/portfolio/src/pages/meu-corre/index.md

 ## Interviewing the workers

 Right after joining the project I planned and conducted in-depth interviews with delivery workers from across Brazil to deepend that understand.
-At this point the objectives were still very broad: to understand their context, routines, background, goals and motivations to work with delivery.
+We wanted to have a clear picture of how a typical day for them looks like, and we focused on the challenges they faced.
+We also tried to understand their networks, consumption of content related to delivery, and their financial organization.
+Finally, we invited them to zoom out and understand how they got there and what were their medium and long term goals.

 ```grid|1
 ![](./interviews.png)